computebender/benmunrome-articles/benmunrome-cicd-docker/benmunrome-cicd-docker.md

 The latest [Caddyfile](https://github.com/computebender/benmunrome/blob/main/Caddyfile) is available on GitHub.

-It really can't get simpler.

-## Docker Compose
+### Docker Compose

-Bringing it all together is Docker Compose.
-It defines how to run the two images as services.
-It also defines a network to connect the services, and Docker volumes to persist Caddy data.
+Docker Compose is the glue that holds it all together.
+It defines the services, sets up a network for them, and makes sure Caddy's data is persisted.
+It targets the latest app version from GitHub Container Registry as well as the newest Caddy from DockerHub.
+The setup also makes sure Caddy is ready to handle incoming web traffic.

 ```yaml
 version: "3.8"